 The Garfield Park-based Julius Caesar began life in 2008 as a collectively run project space that showed members own work and curated guest exhibitions.
-The founding members, Hans Peter Sundquist, Dana DeGiulio, Molly Zuckerman-Hartung, Colby Shaft, and Ezara Spangl were all recent graduates of the MFA Painting program at SAIC.
+The founding members, Hans Peter Sundquist, Dana DeGiulio, Molly Zuckerman-Hartung, Colby Shaft, Diego Leclery, and Ezara Spangl were all recent graduates of the MFA Painting program at SAIC.
 Full disclosure, I also graduated with these people.
 In X: a ten-year anniversary show, Caesar celebrated its tenth year running by featuring work by some, but not all, of the current and former directors including: Annie Anderson, Levi Budd, Dana DeGiulio, Josh Dihle, Diego Leclery, Tony Lewis, Roland Miller, Maddie Reyna, Kate Sierzputowski, Ezara Spangl, Hans Peter Sundquist, Sean Ward, and Molly Zuckerman-Hartung.

 In thinking about the show and the longitudinal existence of Caesar, I am thinking about both the long-term impact of artist-run curatorial activity and my own time in Chicago.
 I was always a bit chafed to be on the outside of Caesar.
 Sure, I was a supporter, I went to shows, gave a bit at fundraisers, and probably have a tote-bag or t-shirt somewhere, but I wanted in and I wanted to show and I wasn’t alone in that wanting.
 But instead, I committed that fatal artistic sin: instead of just asking for what you want, you pine away from the periphery.
 I wouldn’t want to show as much with Caesar now, not because it has lost its vitality, the show demonstrates that it has not, but because I wanted the type of validation that you can only get from a certain class of formative peers.
 That peer-to-peer exchange is an important function of collective projects like this.